 Sunny’s eyes are minty green, her fur is thick, and her purr is deep and comes easy.
 She tolerates other cats very well, is independent, strong-willed, and a bit opinionated as all ginger girls tend to be.
-She loves the company of non-clingy people, enjoys listening to reading, TV, and music (James Brown seems to be a favorite) but does not like being picked up, petted, or brushed.
+She loves the company of non-clingy people, enjoys listening to reading, TV, and music (James Brown seems to be a favorite) but isn’t fond of being picked up, petted, or brushed.

 She likes playing with orange toys, particularly small orange whiffle balls, and is leaning to play-chase with Miss Newton and Olivia.
 She thinks reading the classics should be required of everyone and believes sleeping in the sun is vastly underrated.
 She was born in 2004 or 2005.

 Despite her age and ongoing medical issues, and with her approval, we adopted her into our family in September 2016.
 As of July 2017, her kidney disease is under control, her teeth look great, and her ear infections are a thing of the past.

 Nicknames: Pretty Sunny, Pretty Girl.

 Foibles: Has little-to-no fear of anything, including being *accidently* vacuumed.
 Has her own special boxes for early morning naps and late afternoon naps.
 Tends to follow Mom around the house and watches Dad do his chores to ensure they’re done right.
 Is the current Patrol Sergeant of Colehaus.
 Please make sure all your permits are up to date and in order.